NicolaiNisbeth/first_fit_memory_algo/readme.txt

 The application is implemented in the programming language C (version C11) and is intended for Unix systems.

-I was given the task to implement the first fit algorithm.
+I was given the task to implement the first fit algorithm, however I have implemented all four.
 The implementation utilizes the data structure memory_block - designed by Bhupjit - for implementing memory allocation.
-I have written two methods:
+I have written two methods for first fit:
     (1) findFirstFit(...) loops through the double linked list to find the first block that is free and equal or bigger than the requested size.
     (2) allocBlock(...) allocates the requested memory in the free block returned by findFirstFit(...).